teratron/magic-vibe/.vscode/rules/.task-magic/expand.md

     - A brief description of its objective.
     - Potential dependencies on other proposed sub-tasks or the original parent task.
     - A suggested priority.
 3. **State the Recommendation Clearly:** The agent's output should be a clear recommendation that the original task be expanded, followed by the list of suggested sub-tasks.
+For example:
-For example: "Based on the complexity, I recommend expanding Task {original_task_id} '{Original Task Title}' into the following sub-tasks:
+    Based on the complexity, I recommend expanding Task {original_task_id} '{Original Task Title}' into the following sub-tasks:
     1. **Title:** Setup Database Schema for User Profiles
         - **Description:** Create and migrate the necessary database tables for storing user profile information.
         - **Priority:** critical